vareger/zksync-sdk-dart/README.md

 ### Unlocking zkSync account

-To make any transaction in zkSync network, you must register your ZkSigner's public key to your account provided EthSigner.
+In order to make any transactions in zkSync network, you'll need to register your ZkSigner's public key first.
+Please use the following command to do this:

 ```dart
 final zkSigner = ...;